 When I thought back to my time in Turkey, Jordan and Iraq, I couldn’t recall another time on my travels where I had really witnessed belly dancing!
 But I love things that are new, exciting and spontaneous.
-The same week by coincidence I had been messaging a friend of mine who also loves belly dancing.
+The same week by coincidence I had been messaging my cool travel friend Katarzyna, who also loves belly dancing.
+In fact Katarzyna has done belly dancing in her home city of Gdańsk in Poland.
 So part of my interest in going was also to see how and where she got a flair for it.
 With the belly dancing due to start at 11pm, I get to the bar just after 10pm.

 By a crazy coincidence, the place I choose to sit at the bar is next to a lady called Mina.

 Mina is the star of tonight’s show!
 Mina is the belly dancer.
 We get talking, she speaks good English and comes from a mix of German and Turkish heritage.
 This is a Lebanese club and the music is typically Lebanese as is the decor.
 It’s a swanky venue, I feel like I am living it up!
 Mina goes to get changed and comes out elegantly, flambouyantly and with pure finesse.

 This is sky high confidence and passion in a Lebanese heartbeat.
 As revellers eat and drink, Mina winds her way through each table flaunting her best dance moves.